an0therd3v/crosschain-token/README.md

 In this solution, we can mitigate potential of a single validator becoming compromised.
 Further incentives can be provided to keep the validators honest such as staking and validation rewards.
 Also, by setting a threshold of n out m validators as threshold for finalizing a transfer we prevent downtime caused by a 1 or more validator being offline in the case of n out n validators required to finalize a transfer.

 For simplicity and demo purposes, the solution provided here is a single solidity contract that can be deployed to different EVM chains.
-This particular prototype uses a single chain of your choice, and deploys to contracts, where a single account assumes all roles, U1, U2 and validator.
+This particular prototype uses a single chain of your choice, and deploys two contracts, where a single account assumes all roles, U1, U2 and validator.

 Assumptions:
 * A single user facilitates need to transfer, without a second counterparty, preventing the ability to implement a two user crosschain atomic swap